 R2(config-router)#exit

 Let’s break this one down.
 Router eigrp 1 will start up EIGRP using AS (autonomous system) number 1.
-This number has to match on both routers or we won’t become EIGRP neighbors.
+This number has to match on both routers, or we won’t become EIGRP neighbors.

-No auto-summary is needed because by default EIGRP will behave like a classful routing protocol which means it won’t advertise the subnet mask along the routing information.
-In this case that means that 1.1.1.0/24 and 2.2.2.0/24 will be advertised as 1.0.0.0/8 and 2.0.0.0/8.
+No auto-summary is needed because, by default EIGRP will behave like a classful routing protocol which means it won’t advertise the subnet mask along the routing information.
+In this case, that means that 1.1.1.0/24 and 2.2.2.0/24 will be advertised as 1.0.0.0/8 and 2.0.0.0/8.
 Disabling auto-summary will ensure EIGRP sends the subnet mask along.

-Network 1.1.1.0 0.0.0.255 mean that I’m advertising the 1.1.1.0 network with wildcard 0.0.0.255.
-If I don’t specify the wildcard you’ll find “network 1.0.0.0” in your configuration.
+Network 1.1.1.0 0.0.0.255 means I’m advertising the 1.1.1.0 network with wildcard 0.0.0.255.
+If I don’t specify the wildcard, you’ll find “network 1.0.0.0” in your configuration.
 Does it matter?
 Yes and no. The same thing applies to “network 2.2.2.0 /24”.
-It will work but also means that every interface that falls within the 1.0.0.0/8 or 2.0.0.0/8 range is going to run EIGRP.
+It will work but it also means that every interface that falls within the 1.0.0.0/8 or 2.0.0.0/8 range is going to run EIGRP.
 Network 192.168.12.0 without a wildcard mask is fine since I’m using a /24 on this interface which is Class C.

 Let’s do a debug on R2 to see what is going on: